kristsdoings/kristsdoings/README.md

 - 👋 Hi, I’m @kristsdoings
 - 👀 I’m interested in learning new things that i can use in the future
-- 🌱 I’m currently learning phyton and how to kite
+- 🌱 I’m currently Interested in Testing and Ethical hacking
-- 💞️ I’m looking to collaborate on projects that help people understan how to code and would appriciate a possibility to work as project manager in the beginning.
-- 📫 How to reach me krists.andersons90@gmail.com
+- 💞️ I’m looking to collaborate on projects that help people understan how to code and would appriciate a possibility to work as project manager in the beginning.- 📫 How to reach me krists.andersons90@gmail.com

 <!---
 kristsdoings/kristsdoings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.